r4j4h/jspackager-test/README.md

 Do you want all of that in one bundle or in several smaller bundles?

 All of these are possible with JsPackager and some combination of @require and @root annotations.

+## Getting Started

+How to interface with JsPackager depends on how you want to use it.

+### Using JsPackager to Resolve Files For Development

+For this you want to send your file through Resolvers and probably into some Processors.

+For Output you want either JsonNestedArrayOutputter or

+### Using JsPackager to Compile Files for Production

+### Using JsPackager to Resolve Compiled Files For Production

+### Using JsPackager to Resolve Files for Testing

 ## Motivation